Missed filing your ITR?

 • The exemption is available to an Individual or a HUF.

-• The land which is being sold must have been used for agricultural purposes by the individual or his parents or by the HUF for a period of 2 years immediately before the date of transfer.
+• The land that is being sold must have been used for agricultural purposes by the individual or his parents or by the HUF for 2 years immediately before the date of transfer.

-• Another land for the agricultural purpose should be purchased within a period of 2 years from the date of transfer of this land.
+• Another land for agricultural purposes should be purchased within 2 years from the date of transfer of this land.

-• The new agricultural land which is purchased to claim capital gains exemption should not be sold within a period of 3 years from the date of its purchase.
+• The new agricultural land that is purchased to claim capital gains exemption should not be sold within a period of 3 years from the date of its purchase.

 Amount of Exemption